ronghanghu/vit_10b_fsdp_example/README.md

   --log_step_interval 20 \
   2>&1 | tee ${SAVE_DIR}/stdout_stderr_$(date +%Y-%m-%d_%H-%M-%S).log
 ```
 Note that these hyperparameters (e.g. learning rate) are not necessarily optimal and you may need to tweak them to get the best performance.
 You can also use `--fake_data` to run on fake datasets (dummy images filled with all zeros).
+As a comparison, you can pass `--run_without_fsdp` to launch without FSDP, which can only fit much smaller model sizes.

+You can also try running on models larger than the 10 billion size above.
+In general, you will need more TPU cores to fit more parameters.
+Don't worry if you see messages like `tcmalloc: large alloc 1677729792 bytes == 0x181ff4000` when trying to run this codebase on even larger models (e.g. 60B parameters) -- this message is [not an error](https://stackoverflow.com/questions/52351611/is-tcmalloc-large-alloc-a-warning-or-error-in-python).
+You can get rid of it by passing `--env TCMALLOC_LARGE_ALLOC_REPORT_THRESHOLD=4294967296` in `torch_xla.distributed.xla_dist` to raise the tcmalloc report threshold to e.g. 4 GB.